pseudodoc/automatic-carnival/AUTOCOMMITTER.md

-A group of crows is called a murder.
+A human could swim through a blue whale’s arteries.